To ArXiv or not to ArXiv: A Study Quantifying Pros and Cons of Posting Preprints Online: Introduction

 This dilution has led several double-blind peer-review venues to debate whether authors should be allowed to post their submissions on the Internet, before or during the review process.
 For instance, top-tier machine learning conferences such as NeurIPS and ICML do not prohibit posting online.
-On the other hand, the Association of Computational Linguistics (ACL) recently introduced a policy for its conferences in which authors are prohibited from posting their papers on the Internet starting a month before the paper submission deadline till the end of the review process.
-The Conference on Computer Vision and Pattern Recognition (CVPR) has banned the advertisement of submissions on social media platforms for such a time period.
+On the other hand, the Association of Computational Linguistics (ACL) had introduced a policy in 2018 (repealed in January 2024) for its conferences in which authors were prohibited from posting their papers on the Internet starting a month before the paper submission deadline till the end of the review process.
+The Conference on Computer Vision and Pattern Recognition (CVPR) has banned the advertisement of submissions on social media platforms for the same time period, since 2021.
 Some venues are stricter, for example, the IEEE Communication Letters and IEEE International Conference on Computer Communications (INFOCOMM) disallows posting preprints to online publishing venues before acceptance.

 Independently, authors who perceive they may be at a disadvantage in the review process if their identity is revealed face a dilemma regarding posting their work online.
-They stand to either hurt their paper's chances of acceptance by revealing their identity online or lose out on publicity for their paper by refraining from posting.
+On one hand, if they post preprints online, they are at risk of de-anonymization in the review process, if their reviewer searches for their paper online.
+Past research suggests that if such de-anonymization happens, reviewers may get biased by the author identity, with the bias being especially harmful for authors from less prestigious organizations.
+On the other hand, if they choose to not post their papers online before the review process, they stand to lose out on viewership and publicity for their papers.